MinaProtocol/mina/rfcs/0042-node-status-collection.md

 [summary]: #summary

 This RFC proposes a system that collects various stats related to node health to better understand the health of the network participants.
-This report system would collect stats from the node and send those stats to a url (by default those info would be send to o1labs google cloud backend).
+This node status collection system would collect stats from the node and send those stats to a url (by default those info would be send to o1labs google cloud backend).
 And if those stats were sent to the o1labs backend, then those would be persisted and be used for debugging and monitoring purpose.

 ## Motivation

 [motivation]: #motivation

-In current version of the network, we saw some performance and scaling issues around the network layer.
-By collecting more stats from the network, we hope to improve the latency and connectivity.
+In current version of the network, we saw some performance and scaling issues.
+By collecting more stats from the network, we hope to improve the speed of the mina protocol by analysize those stats.

 ## Protocol between the node status collection service and o1labs backend